ssuico/steve-suico/README.md

 ## About Me

-- 🎓 [Your Educational Background]
+- 🎓 Bachelor of Science and Information Technology
-- 💼 [Your Current Role or Experience]
+- 💼 Software Developer
-- 🌱 Currently learning: [Technologies or Skills]
+- 🌱 Countinously learning: Full-stack development
-- 💬 Ask me about: [Topics you're knowledgeable about]
+- 💬 Ask me about:
-- 📫 How to reach me: [Your Email or Contact Info]
+- 📫 How to reach me: ssuico78@gmail.com
-- ⚡ Fun fact: [An interesting fact about you]
+- ⚡ Fun fact:

 ## 🚀 Tech Stack